 The regulatory challenges confronting the Financial Regulation Division involve our ability to effectively implement new regulatory standards in response to federal legislation or financial crises impacting insurers that are members of a holding company system.
-The contagion effects experienced by U.S. insurers in the AIG holding company systems near collapse prompted U.S. insurance regulators to reevaluate their group supervisory framework and pay closer attention to the risks that are created by activities going on outside of those entities as well as the reputational and contagion issues that could exist.
-In response, the NAIC voted to adopt a significant new addition to U.S. insurance regulation: the U.S. Own Risk and Solvency Assessment (ORSA).
-An ORSA requires insurance companies to issue their own assessment of their current and future risk through an internal risk self-assessment process and it allows regulators to form an enhanced view of an insurer's ability to withstand financial stress.
+The contagion effects experienced by U.S. insurers in the AIG holding companies near collapse prompted U.S. insurance regulators to reevaluate their group supervisory framework and pay closer attention to the risks that are created by activities going on outside of those entities as well as the reputational and contagion issues that could exist.
+In response, the NAIC voted to adopt a significant new addition to U.S. insurance regulators to form an enhanced view of an insurer's ability to withstand financial stress.
 Large- and medium-size U.S. insurance groups and/or insurers were required to regularly conduct an ORSA starting in 2017.
 While few South Carolina domestics are having to conduct this assessment, it is an expensive and time-consuming endeavor for this Department.
 There is no standard way to conduct an ORSA and it will vary from company to company.
 The output of the assessment will be a set of documents that demonstrate the results of management's self-assessment.